EliedersonLinhares/SearchForFiles/README.md

 - ✅ Option to add an folder from tree to favorites panel, to fast access
 - ✅ Show video and pdf thumbnails
 - ✅ Save video thumbnails on disc(cache) to reduce time rendering
+- ✅ The search now is paginated, with possibility for a hundred itens

 ## 🚀 Features to be implemented
 - ℹ️ Better UI design
+- ℹ️ Filters and ordering on interface
+- ℹ️ Real Time monitoring on interface